platformsh/platformsh-docs/using-platform/008-backup-and-restore.rst

 .. rubric:: Platform.sh Enterprise

-If your site it running on Platform.sh Enterprise, then backups are run daily.
+Platform.sh Enterprise backups are run daily.
 Backups are retained for a month.

 In parallel we run EBS snapshots every four hours.
 Those snapshots are kept for seven days.